sebglazebrook/fuzzy/README.md

 You'll start to see a list of all files and directories recursivley from your current directory.

 Now just start typing to filter the results and find what you need.

+When you find what you want press `enter` to exit or `ctrl + y` to copy the result to your clipboard.